ROMANTIC GETAWAYS - TEN OF THE BEST

 Kenmare Co Kerry

 A stay at this renowned hotel is always memorable.
 With a magnificent waterside location in the midst of Ireland’s most romantically scenic landscape, it has views over gardens to the ever-changing mountains across the bay – yet it is virtually in the centre of the Heritage Town of Kenmare.
 Travellers from all over the world have found a home from home here since the hotel was built in 1897, by the Great Southern and Western Railway Company, as an overnight stop for passengers travelling to Parknasilla, 17 miles away.
-Francis “At Your Service” Brennan, re-opened the hotel in 1985 and, together with his brother John as Managing Director, has made it a benchmark for exceptional standards of service and sumptuous comfort - also outstanding food, overseen by Head Chef, James Coffey.
+Former owner, Francis “At Your Service” Brennan, re-opened the hotel in 1985 and made it a benchmark for exceptional standards of service and sumptuous comfort - a tradition proudly upheld by current owners Bryan and Tara Meehan - also outstanding food, overseen by Head Chef, James Coffey.
 Time spent here is always a treat - luxury and hospitality are the bywords and the pampering reaches dizzy heights in the hotel’s destination spa, Sámas, which translates from the Gaelic as ‘indulgence of the senses’… Recently the hotel has undergone a carefully judged refurbishment which - while retaining its special character (and the ever-burning fire in the hall) - has lightened the tone.
-The hands of the masters are also very evident at their other destinations nearby, The Lansdowne Kenmare, and Dromquinna Manor both of which have bucket loads of romantic charm.
+The hands of the masters are also very evident at related destinations nearby, The Lansdowne Kenmare, (recently acquired by Patrick and Aileen Hanley of The Strand Cahore, Co Wexford) and John and Gwen Brennan's Dromquinna Manor, both of which have bucket loads of romantic charm.

 Hayfield Manor Hotel